Things You Should Know

 Animal Control/Lost or Missing Pets

-Florham Park animal control services are provided by Millburn and Livingston Animal Control.
+Florham Park animal control services are provided by Millburn Animal Control.
 Please contact the Florham Park Police Department at (973) 377-2200, and they will contact animal control.
 All calls must go through the Florham Park Police Department.

 BUILDING, REPAIRING, RENOVATING